Last updated on August 23rd, 2019

-This is because you don’t have the product in physical.
-And after this, once you made a sale all you have to do is contact your third-party supplier (owner of the product) by sending your customer address and paying the supplier from the initial money paid to you by your customer.
+This is because you don’t have to have product stock in physical.
+And after this, once you made your sales, all you have to do is contact your third-party supplier (owner of the product) by sending your customer address and paying the supplier from the initial money paid to you by your customer.

-How to start a dropshipping business in Nigeria with 5 easy steps
+How to start a dropshipping business in Nigeria with 5 easy steps?

 Before we start let me quickly answer some of the frequent questions commonly asked about drop shipping in Nigeria.

 - Do you need to register your company as an e-commerce business?
 The answer is NO and YES!
-When starting you don’t necessarily need to register just to save the cost.
+When starting, you don’t necessarily need to register just to save the cost.
 But when your business starts booming and growing momentum then you should consider registering your business.

 That’s that about that.
 So let’s look at the steps on how to start a successful dropshipping business in Nigeria.

 The first step to this is choosing the product you want to sell.
 Many people are often tempted to start selling anything they can think of.
 You should have this at the back of your mind that drop shipping is a business.